tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 Tauri itself consumes at least the Rust ecosystem and will introduce hundreds of crates as direct or transient dependencies.

 Have you ever used a Rust crate and executed `cargo tree`?

-The output usually ranges from a few dozen dependencies in small projects to several thousand crates in very bloated frameworks.

-The same goes for your web based frontend and helper tools provided by `npm` packages.

 Have you ever run `npm -ls --all` on your frontend project?

 There is a reason why people develop graphical tools to visualise and understand dependencies.
 It's just too much to keep track of.